 Crisis Across the Border

 Tension has been mounting for years in Venezuela, right across the border from Colombia.
 Political discontent, skyrocketing inflation and shortages of food and medicine have led to the collapse of health and education systems throughout the country.
 Already, more than 4 million Venezuelans have fled their home country, unable to afford or access basic necessities.
 According to UNHCR, this is the largest migratory flow ever recorded in Latin America.
 Colombia has received the highest number of Venezuelan migrants — more than 2 million — overburdening an already strained health care system.
 The influx of migrants isn’t likely to decrease in the near future.
+Now, COVID-19 is making a bad situation worse.

 The instability in Venezuela has dealt a massive blow to the health situation in Colombia — cases of malnutrition and vaccine-preventable diseases have surged, while maternal and neonatal health has plummeted.
 Today, more than 1.4 million people in Colombia — both Venezuelan migrants and vulnerable local families — need immediate health assistance.